xuankimtran/docs-1/pages/katalon-studio/docs/mobile-wait-for-element-not-present.md

 ## Example

-You want to wait for 'App' control to not be present in 10 seconds timeout.
+In this example, for 10 seconds or until true, wait for the Accessibility element to be gone, then continue testing.
+If the Accessibility element is still present, mark as failed and continue.

 ```groovy
 //Start Application